-The Dean of Libraries, in consultation with the Libraries’ Director of Advancement, will be responsible for updating and revising this policy.
+The Dean of Libraries will be responsible for updating and revising this policy.

 Programs and events in the Libraries will be accepted with reference to the Events Policy and Goals statements.
 Library spaces are made available, in accordance with these guidelines, to University and University-related departments, groups, and organizations, to student organizations registered with the UMKC Student Life Office, and to presenters sponsored by the Libraries.